 Now close the warm water and open the cold water side and use your air compressor to blow out water on this side.
 You should leave it open until there is no more water coming from the tap.
 You can turn off the cold water once it’s complete.
 Congratulations, you’ve successfully winterized this faucet!

-8. Repeat Process with All Faucets, Showers, and Toilets
+8. Repeat the Process with All Faucets, Showers, and Toilets

 You’ll want to repeat the process for every faucet, shower, and toilet in your RV.
 Don’t forget any outdoor kitchen faucets or outdoor shower connections.
 You may use these less but they need winterizing too.